prasenjit52282/GridWorld/README.md

 ```

 # Model-based
-See how we define the custom-grid world "a" being agents location, "g" being the goal, and "w" being walls to obstruct the agent.
+See how we define the custom-grid world "a" being agents location, "g" being the goal, "o" being holes, and "w" being walls to obstruct the agent.
 For a model-based setup we can access the transition and reward dynamics "P_sas" and "R_sa" as shown below.
 ```python
 import numpy as np
 from gridworld import GridWorld